- Rating: Fair

-- Conditions: The reservoir was drained in fall 2012 for irrigation needs, and the remaining water was chemically treated to remove illegally introduced yellow perch.
-The reservoir is now full, but tiger and splake trout will not be available for stocking until summer.
-Stocked fish will be small, so fishing opportunities will be very limited during 2013.
+- Conditions: The reservoir was drained in fall 2012 for irrigation needs and the remaining water was chemically treated to remove illegally introduced yellow perch.
+The Quiet Fly Fisher fly shop reports that tiger trout stocked this summer have grown fast and can provide some fast fly fishing if you need a quantity fix.

 - Location: Sevier County, north of Loa

 - Directions: Drive 47 miles southeast of Richfield on SR-24, turn north at Loa and drive on SR-72 for 8 miles

 - Elevation: 7,989 feet

 - Hours: No restrictions

 - Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.